-Be assured, both personally and professionally, I understand grief and I have helped countless people to process and deal with these raw emotions.
-There are varying levels of advice when it comes to accessing any type of bereavement support and as a minimum, I would recommend waiting at least 6 months.
-I had other practitioners tell me the NICE (National Institute for Clinical Excellence) guidelines are 18 months, yet I have struggled to find this information when I have checked.
+Be assured, both personally and professionally, I understand grief and I have helped countless people to process and deal with raw emotions.
+There are varying levels of advice when it comes to accessing any type of bereavement support and as a minimum, I would recommend waiting at least 18 months before employing the services of a Hypnotherapist, although in exceptional circumstances I have helped sooner, especially where personal loss is fuelling suicidal ideation or self-harm.

-Together we used eye movement therapy to resolve the issue and I made them aware that further work maybe required around these events due to the time elapsed between the event and therapy.
+Together we used eye movement therapy to resolve the issue and I made them aware that further work maybe required around these events in the future, due to the time elapsed between the event and therapy.

 In short, I would recommend waiting at least 6 months and nearer 18 months before working upon issues that relate to bereavement, unless there are exceptional circumstances and on more the one occasion, I have felt it was in the best interests of the individual to start work sooner, especially where the events surrounding the loss were traumatic.

-Be aware that there are five key stages of grief.
+Be aware that there are several key stages of grief.
 These can include denial, shock or disbelief, bargaining, anger, depression, guilt, shame or regret, intense sadness and acceptance.
-Not everyone will go through each of the five stages, nor will they always present in that order, much depends on personal circumstance and the nature of the loss.
+Not everyone will go through each of the stages, nor will they always present in that order, much depends on personal circumstance and the nature of the loss.

-If you, a friend, work colleague or loved one is still impacted by any significant emotional event, including bereavement then I am well equipped to help.
+If you, a friend, work colleague or loved one is still impacted by any significant emotional event, including bereavement, then York Hypnotherapy Clinic is well equipped to help.

 Why choose me to help?

 Around 1% of UK Hypnotherapists complete an advanced hypnotherapy qualification and whilst I am unsure of the actual numbers within each professional body, and even less so overseas, I know that this is the case with the General Hypnotherapy Standards Council and within my membership of the General Hypnotherapy Register.
 I have made the effort and investment required to complete this next phase of my professional development and can call myself an Advanced Practitioner.